 If you’re using WordPress, the Google XML Sitemap for Images plugin will do this automatically for you.

-There is a Chrome extension called Lighthouse which is great for auditing image alt-text, amongst many other things.
-You can read more on Lighthouse here.
+There is a Chrome extension called Lighthouse, which is great for auditing image alt-text, amongst many other things.
+The Google Lighthouse tool can be a fantastic extension for SEOs hoping to better optimise images.